Do you solemnly swear to make a wedding budget, honour it, be true to it in good times and bad, in sickness and in health from this day forward?

 Sit down with your partner and families and figure out how much money you are ready, willing and comfortable spending on your wedding.

-The summation of all that you, your partner and every other person are willing or ready to spend on your wedding gives you the budget, which is how much funds you will be spending on your special event.
-When you know how much you want to spend on every different aspect of the wedding day, you’ll find searching for venues and vendors to be a lot more streamlined and you set yourself up with options you can be excited about.
+The total of what everyone is willing or ready to spend on your wedding gives you the budget.
+This number is how much funds you will be spending on your special event.
+When you know how much you want to spend on every different aspect of the wedding day, you’ll find searching for venues and vendors to be a lot more streamlined.
+And now you’ve set yourself up with options you can be excited about.